andreped/GradientAccumulator/README.md

 Then simply use the `model` as you normally would!

 ## Disclaimer
 In theory, one should be able to get identical results for batch training and using gradient accumulation.
 However, in practice, one may observe a slight difference.
 One of the cause may be when operations are used (or layers/optimizer/etc) that update for each step, such as Batch Normalization.
+It is **not** recommended to use BN with GA, as BN would update too frequently.
+However, you could try to adjust the `momentum` of BN (see [here](https://keras.io/api/layers/normalization_layers/batch_normalization/)).

-Nonetheless, the difference is quite small, and one may approximate batch training quite well using our GA implementation, as rigorously tested (for tests, see [here](https://github.com/andreped/GradientAccumulator/tree/main/tests)).
+It was also observed a small difference when using adaptive optimizers, which I believe might be due to how frequently they are updated.
+Nonetheless, for the optimizers, the difference was quite small, and one may approximate batch training quite well using our GA implementation, as rigorously tested [here](https://github.com/andreped/GradientAccumulator/tree/main/tests)).

 ## TODOs:
 - [x] Add generic wrapper class for adding accumulated gradients to any optimizer